jnolan11-crypto/ECON523/README.md

 Projectdataconvert.R: Converts Känzig's baseline monthly dataset to a .dta file to be used in Stata

-ECON523Project.do: Merges extension data with baseline monthly data
+ECON523Project.do: Merges extension data with baseline monthly data and performs transformations

 projectextension.m: Produces our extension results